acarrou/Companion-Computer-Drone/README.md

 # :one: Getting Started
 ## Parts Required
 Below is a link with the parts required for this project.
 Please read carefully on what is needed.
-This is also assuming you have the necessary tools of a soldering iron, snips and other basic tools needed in electronics. https://docs.google.com/document/d/1yg1S2lEn6Pxzbmr_OziczwqIsVRe4be1YQAyOio6FKI/edit?usp=sharing
+This is also assuming you have the necessary tools of a soldering iron, snips and other basic tools needed in electronics. :arrow_down: https://docs.google.com/document/d/1yg1S2lEn6Pxzbmr_OziczwqIsVRe4be1YQAyOio6FKI/edit?usp=sharing
 ## Assembly
 Below is a playlist of videos showing you on how to build your drone.
 This will also go over how to flash the firmware to the pixhawk.
-You can choose either Ardupilot or PX4, however I recommend PX4 Firmware. https://youtube.com/playlist?list=PLm_39In9-wKMa8U90cwcDMecCGuM5Sja1
+You can choose either Ardupilot or PX4, however I recommend PX4 Firmware. :arrow_down: https://youtube.com/playlist?list=PLm_39In9-wKMa8U90cwcDMecCGuM5Sja1
 |
 (ENTER VIDEOS WE HAVE HERE)